SuperOfficeDocs/superoffice-docs/user-guide/en/document/lock.md

 ## Check in a document after editing

-In most cases, you can [save and close the document][1] in the application, and the document will be checked in automatically.
+In most cases, you can [save and close the document][1] in the application, and the document is checked in automatically.

 ## Edit mode and read mode